tazama-lf/docs/Product/Transaction-Aggregation-And-Decisioning-Processor.md

 ## Introduction

-The foundation of the Actio Transaction Monitoring service is its ability to evaluate incoming transactions for financial crime risk through the execution of a number of conditional statements (rules) that are then combined into typologies that describe the nature of the financial crime that the system is trying to detect.
+The foundation of the Tazama Transaction Monitoring service is its ability to evaluate incoming transactions for financial crime risk through the execution of a number of conditional statements (rules) that are then combined into typologies that describe the nature of the financial crime that the system is trying to detect.

 The Channel Router & Setup Processor (CRSP) is responsible for determining which channels and typologies a transaction must be submitted to for the transaction to be evaluated for Financial Crime Risk.
 As part of this process, the CRSP determines which rules must receive the transaction and then which typologies are to be scored.
 The CRSP routes the transaction to the individual rule processors.